Wasps, bugs, gnats: is the decline of insects really that serious?

 • Location: Brasserie Le Dôme - 2 Avenue Georges Clemenceau, 34000, Montpellier

-To launch the 2025 edition of the Bar des Sciences, take part in the evening event: "Wasps, bugs, midges: is insect decline really so serious?".
+To kick off the 2025 edition of Bar des Sciences, join us for an evening event: "Wasps, bugs, gnats: is the decline of insects really that serious?"

-This monthly event, organized by the Science and Society department of the University of Montpellier, provides a forum for dialogue between scientists and the general public on major issues.
-For this first evening, come and discuss with experts to understand the causes and impacts of insect decline on our environment.
+This monthly event, organized by the Science and Society department at the University of Montpellier, provides a forum for dialogue between scientists and citizens on major issues.
+For this first evening, come and talk to experts to understand the causes and impacts of insect decline on our environment.

-Julien Haran, taxonomist entomologist at CIRAD Montpellier for 10 years, specializes in the study of weevils, a group of phytophagous beetles, to better understand their role in tropical agrosystems.
+Julien Haran, a taxonomist entomologist at CIRAD in Montpellier for 10 years, specializes in the study of weevils, a group of phytophagous beetles, to better understand their role in tropical agrosystems.

 ecology and population genetics.

-Ennaloël Mateo-espada, an entomologist researcher at OPIE, uses her passion and knowledge of insects and macro photography to popularize entomology for the general public, notably through podcasts, articles and conferences.
+Ennaloël Mateo-espada, an entomologist at OPIE, uses her passion and knowledge of insects and macro photography to popularize entomology among the general public, particularly through podcasts, articles, and conferences.

-The Bar des sciences has become one of Montpellier's flagship events for scientific culture, offering once a month, from January to June, a participatory citizen debate on all aspects of science.
-Throughout the season, scientists are invited to engage in a dialogue in which their knowledge and practices are shared and discussed.
+The Science Bar has become one of Montpellier's flagship scientific culture events, offering a monthly participatory public debate on all aspects of science from January to June.
+Throughout the season, scientists are invited to engage in a dialogue where their knowledge and practices are shared and discussed.

 Receive a weekly summary of the UM agenda